 - The Remake: Made her own rendition of The Heroic Legend of Arslan, which began in 2013 and had an anime adaptation in 2015.

 - Shōnen: Most of her works are this, though they have more mature themes and are Bloodier and Gorier than most.

 - Shown Their Work: Fullmetal Alchemist shows that she did a lot of research on both alchemy (famous alchemists, theoretical alchemic laws, uses for Philosopher's Stone) and chemistry (human composition, conservation of matter).
 Any breaks from them seem to be either Rule of Cool, Rule of Funny, or the alchemists in question knowing what they're doing (more so than can be shown with just a few images and some relatively small speech bubbles).

-- Write What You Know: Silver Spoon takes place in Hokkaido, and features the life and times of Agricultural high school students.
-Arakawa was herself born from a farming family and attended such a school.
-Naturally, the depiction of the life there is very accurate.
+- Silver Spoon takes place in Hokkaido, and features the life and times of students at an agricultural high school.
+Arakawa was herself born into a farming family in Hokkaido and attended such a school, so naturally, the depiction of the life there is very accurate.
 Noble Farmer describes her life on her parents' farm; the protagonists of Fullmetal Alchemist have their adventures all over the place, but they're from a small town in the country.

 - Arakawa has also stated that the plight of the Ishvalans in Fullmetal Alchemist was inspired by the Ainu, the indigenous people of Japan and Russia; the Ainu are the original inhabitants of her native Hokkaido, and she grew up around many people who were Ainu or of Ainu descent.